Azure-Samples/openai-end-to-end-baseline/README.md

 # OpenAI end-to-end baseline reference implementation

-This reference implementation illustrates an approach for authoring and running a chat appplication in a single region with Azure Machine Learning and OpenAI.
-It implements a secure environment for authoring a chat flow with Azure Machine Learning prompt flow and for deploying the flow in 2 environments:
+This reference implementation illustrates an approach for authoring and running a chat application in a single region with Azure Machine Learning and OpenAI.
+It implements a secure environment for authoring a chat flow with Azure Machine Learning prompt flow and two options for deploying the flow:

-- An Azure Machine Learning managed online endpoint with a compute cluster in a managed virtual network.
-If your application requires high-availability and you favor Azure Machine Learning compute, it is suggested you extend this architecture to deploy endpoints and compute in multiple regions behind a load balancer.
+- An Azure Machine Learning managed online endpoint in a managed virtual network.
+If your application requires high-availability and you favor Azure Machine Learning compute, it is suggested you extend this architecture to deploy endpoints in multiple regions behind a load balancer.
-- A network isolated, zone-redundant, highly available deployment in Azure App Services.
+- A network isolated, zone-redundant, highly available deployment in Azure App Service.

 The implementation takes advantage of [Prompt flow](https://microsoft.github.io/promptflow/) in [Azure Machine Learning](https://azure.microsoft.com/products/machine-learning) to build and deploy flows that can link the following actions required by an LLM chat application: